sspcoolguy/mannam-1/README.md

 -Back_end-

-Firsebase
+Firsebase.

 -Front_end-

-Javascript, CSS, HTML, Jquery, Bootstrap
+Javascript, CSS, HTML, Jquery, Bootstrap.

 was used to make this project.